For the events that transpired Monday-Thursday leading up to L’s birth, please read this post.

 G didn’t eat lunch.
 Instead he complained his back hurt.
 I wondered if children could also have sympathy pains.
 He announced he needed to use the potty again so I sat him on it.

 I was contemplating calling my in-laws to tell them they needed to come now to watch G so I could labor in my bedroom/bathroom in peace when I heard the garage door open.
-Hubby was home.
+Mr Boots was home.

 And my contractions slowed down.